Procurement 101

 • Payment and completion of order obligations by the vendor/your company

 The order is closed when final step in the purchase order process highlighted above is completed.
-The collective goal and benefits of using the purchase order management steps above is simple: minimize hassle, make sure everyone is on the same page, and create a document that acts as a binding contract to ensure all parties are aware of the terms and condition and deliver on their promises.
+The collective goal and benefits of using the PO management steps above is simple: minimize hassle, make sure everyone is on the same page, and create a document that acts as a binding contract to ensure all parties are aware of the terms and condition and deliver on their promises.
 This document plays an important role in controlling business purchases and managing procurement effectively.

 Automate Purchase Order Process